What Is Knob And Tube Wiring?

 Some insurance companies refuse to provide coverage for homes with knob and tube wiring because of their unreliability and safety concerns.
 The following reasons are often cited as reasons to decline coverage:

 - Knob and tube systems weren’t designed to meet modern electrical requirements.
 Considering that simply making toast and coffee in the morning demands about 20 amps of electricity, it’s easy to see how your electrical system will be quickly overloaded.
-Many light fixtures also require 90’C wires, which is frequently overlooked.
+Many light fixtures also require 90°C wires, which are frequently overlooked.

 - Knob and tube systems aren’t grounded, which is now a code requirement for electrical installations.
 Grounded circuits are safer because they reduce the risk of shock if an appliance malfunctions.